shreyanaadhikari/shreyanaadhikari/README.md

 ## About Me

 I'm a 4th semester BSc.
-CSIT student exploring the intersection of **data science** and **AI**.
-I like applying what I learn in class to small, real projects rather than leaving it on paper.
+CSIT student building a strong foundation in **data science** and **AI**.
+I enjoy turning classroom concepts into practical projects and learning through hands-on work.

-I'm currently working toward a focused path in data science, building up Python, SQL, and ML fundamentals while keeping my C/C++ foundations sharp through coursework and lab work.
+My current focus is on Python, SQL, and machine learning fundamentals, while keeping my C/C++ base strong through coursework and lab projects.

 <br/>